nedjo90/sapodatastepbystep/README.md

 1. Hit ![Generate Runtime Object](images/Generate_Runtime_Object.png) (Generate Runtime Object) => Generation of the class for the:
     - MPC (Model Provider Class) => define the Gateway Service interface
-    - DPC (Data Provider Class) => provides the Gateway Service functionalities => MPC & DPC are not connected by any coding => talk via Configuration
+    - DPC (Data Provider Class) => provides the Gateway Service functionalities
     - Service Registration => Technical Service which the external system needs to call
 2. Provide Package and Transport
 3. Save (i.e. local storage)